shreyaneuro/Brain-disorder-database-/README.md

 - Organization of data into structured tables
 - Focus on clarity and biological relevance rather than completeness

-## Current Status
-🟡 In progress
-Data collection and structuring are ongoing.

 ## What I Learned
 - How neurological diseases are classified